 Repairing.

-Your Mac mini doesn't have any user-serviceable parts.
-Do not open or disassemble Mac mini or attempt to repair it or replace any components.
-Disassembling your Mac mini may damage it or may cause injury to you.
-If you attempt to open your Mac mini, you risk damaging your computer, and such damage isn't covered by the limited warranty on your Mac mini.
-If your Mac mini needs service, is damaged, malfunctions, or comes in contact with liquid, contact Apple or an Apple Authorized Service Provider for service.
-Repairs performed by untrained individuals or using non-genuine Apple parts may affect the safety and functionality of the device.
-You can find information about getting service at Mac Repair and Service
+Your MacBook Pro doesn't have any user-serviceable parts.
+Do not open or disassemble MacBook Pro or attempt to repair it or replace any components.
+Disassembling your MacBook Pro may damage it or may cause injury to you.
+If you attempt to open your MacBook Pro, you risk damaging your computer, and such damage isn't covered by the limited warranty on your MacBook Pro.

+If your MacBook Pro needs service, is damaged, malfunctions, or comes in contact with liquid, contact Apple or an Apple-authorized repair center, such as an Apple Authorized Service Provider.
+You can find information about getting service at Mac Service and Repair.

 Navigation.
 Maps, directions, and location-based apps depend on data services.
 These data services are subject to change and may not be available in all areas, resulting in maps, directions, or location-based information that may be unavailable, inaccurate, or incomplete.
-Compare the location-based information provided to your surroundings and defer to posted signs to resolve any discrepancies.
+Compare the provided location-based information to your surroundings and defer to posted signs to resolve any discrepancies.
 Do not use these services while performing activities that require your full attention.
 Always comply with posted signs and the applicable laws and regulations in the areas where you are using navigation, and always use common sense.